The Cost of Caring Too Much

 The benefits of boundaries

 Being able to set boundaries comes from a sense of self-worth.
-But because so many of us adopted unhealthy beliefs about ourself as young children, our sense of self-worth never properly developed, if at all.
+But because so many of us adopted unhealthy beliefs about ourselves as young children, our sense of self-worth never properly developed, if at all.

 And yet boundaries are what make the difference between interdependent and codependent relationships.